matomo-org/developer-documentation/docs/marketplace.md

 The following fields are optional:

  * `theme` - A boolean set to true if your plugin is a Theme.
 A Theme is a plugin that will customize the look and feel of Piwik.
+ * `stylesheet` - In case you are creating a theme you can define the name of your root stylesheet file here.
+Read more about this in the [Theming](/guides/theming) guide.
+ * `javascript` - An array of JavaScript files which are used by your plugin.
+Those files will be loaded and executed in the browser each time a site in Piwik is opened.
+For example <pre><code>["javascripts/morpheus.js", "javascripts/example.js"]</code></pre>
  * `donate` - An array of information on how to donate to the plugin author (you!)
  * `paypal` - Your Paypal email address
  * `flattr` - The url to your Flattr page